-If you own a Windows 10 PC, you might have installed many programs over time but it’s a little bit tricky to keep remember all of them.
-Through Windows PowerShell application, you can generate the list of installed programs on the computer which can be useful for various purposes.
+If you own a Windows 11/10 PC, you might have installed many programs over time but it’s a little bit tricky to keep remember all of them.
+In this post, we will show you how to get the list of all installed programs, apps and software on your Windows 11/10 PC using PowerShell or free software.
+Through Windows PowerShell application, you can generate a list of installed programs on the computer which can be useful for various purposes.
 For example, When you need to set up a new computer you may want to ensure you’re not missing any essential program to install.
-In this guide, we will show you an easy way to view installed programs with PowerShell on Windows 10.
+In this guide, we will show you an easy way to view installed programs with PowerShell on Windows 11/10.

-Create a list of installed programs with PowerShell
+1] Get a list of installed programs using PowerShell

 If you want to view your installed programs with PowerShell, follow the below suggestions: